errbit/errbit/README.md

 What if Errbit has an error?
 ----------------------------

-Errbit will log it's own errors to an internal app named 'Self.Errbit'.
+Errbit will log it's own errors to an internal app named **Self.Errbit**.
-The 'Self.Errbit' app will be automatically created whenever the first error happens.
+The **Self.Errbit** app will be automatically created whenever the first error happens.

 If your Errbit instance has logged an error, we would appreciate a bug report on Github Issues.
-You can do this manually at [https://github.com/errbit/errbit/issues](https://github.com/errbit/errbit/issues), or you can set up our Github Issues as the issue tracker for your 'Self.Errbit' app:
+You can post this manually at [https://github.com/errbit/errbit/issues](https://github.com/errbit/errbit/issues), or you can set up the Github Issues tracker for your **Self.Errbit** app:

   1. Go to the **Self.Errbit** app's edit page.
 If that app does not exist yet, go to the apps page and click **Add a new App** to create it.
 (You can also create it by running `rake hoptoad:test`.)